VS Code (GitHub Copilot Chat)¶

 kind); tool-invocation, inline-reference, progress, and warning parts

 are skipped.
-User prompts participate in the default prompt scope;
+User prompts participate in prompt scope under --exhaustive;

 assistant text requires --scope conversations or --scope all.
 VS Code